yavor-mishev/JavaScript-Fundamentals/05.Objects/README.md

   - **this** points to the new empty object
   - then it will return this new object

-**Warning** there is not a big difference in the two approaches.
+❗ there is not a big difference in the two approaches.
 Creating objects using the **new** keyword is similar to the way we create objects in other languages like Java or C#